pagarevijayy/pagarevijayy/README.md

 - 💞️ I’m looking to collaborate on: Javascript based projects
 - 📫 How to reach me: DMs @pagarevijayy

-This is a quick setup, will curate it properly later.
+This is a quick readme setup, will curate it properly later.

 <!---
 pagarevijayy/pagarevijayy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.